opnfv/armband/docs/installationprocedure/installation.instruction.rst

-This document provides guidelines on how to install and configure the Colorado release of OPNFV when using Fuel as a deployment tool, including required software and hardware configurations.
+This document provides guidelines on how to install and configure the Colorado release of OPNFV when using Fuel as a deployment tool, with an AArch64 (only) target node pool, including required software and hardware configurations.

 Although the available installation options give a high degree of freedom in how the system is set-up, including architecture, services